 Make sure you ask your doctor if a treadmill test will be performed in conjunction with the 2D echo.
 Ensure that you have comfortable running shoes on hand.

-A three-dimensional (3-D) echocardiogram creates a 3-D image of your heart either via transoesophageal or transthoracic echocardiography.
+A three-dimensional (3-D) echocardiogram creates a 3-D image of your heart either via the transoesophageal (a probe sent into your esophagus) or transthoracic (a probe is placed on the chest or abdomen) route.
 The procedure involves multiple images taken from various angles.
-A child’s heart is scanned before heart valve surgery or to diagnose any heart problems.
+For children, echocardiography is performed to diagnose or rule out heart disease.

 Here is what you can expect:

-Occasionally, a doctor will use a contrast agent to better view a patient.
+Occasionally, a doctor will use a contrast agent for a better view of the heart.
 The contrast agent will be injected into the patient during the scan.

 A three-dimensional echocardiogram (3D echo) is done in the following way: